38 to 42 inches

 Life with a Boweimar won’t always be easy, but you’ll have plenty of adventures.
 Read on to learn everything you need to know about this new mix.

-Not many breeders currently specialize in Boweimar puppies, but at those who do, they cost between $700 and $2,000.
-However, Boweimars frequently turn up in shelters, where you won’t have to pay anything except for much lower adoption fees.
+Not many breeders currently specialize in Boweimar puppies.
+However, Boweimars frequently turn up in shelters, where you won’t have to pay anything except for much lower adoption fees and you’ll be changing a dog’s life.
 Before looking for a breeder, check the websites of all your local shelters to see if a Boweimar has arrived.

 1. Boxers Were Bred from Two Breeds That Are Now Extinct